U.S. divided over mask wearing and schools reopening as coronavirus cases surge | Health

 With school set to resume in a few weeks, educators across the country have announced a variety of plans to restart teaching amid the pandemic.
 California Governor Gavin Newsom, who until now has allowed school districts in his state of 40 million people to set their own policies, issued guidance on Friday that schools could start in-person instruction if they are in counties that for 14 days have stayed off a worsening trends watch list.

 Thirty of the state's 58 counties are on the watch list and schools there must remain closed.
 Among them are Los Angeles, Sacramento and San Diego counties, accounting for nearly 40% of the state's population, where school districts already announced they were opting for full remote learning.
-The United States reported more than 77,000 new infections on Thursday, raising the total to more than 3.5 million confirmed cases, with nearly 140,000 deaths - by far the highest number worldwide.
+The United States has been averaging about 60,000 cases a day in July with cases rising in 41 states on Friday, based on a Reuters analysis of cases the past two weeks compared with the prior two weeks, deaths rising in 19 states.
+Texas and Arkansas reported a record number of deaths on Friday as Kansas, Ohio, North Dakota and Puerto Rico reported record case numbers.

 Through it all, President Donald Trump has urged a return to normal, stressing the importance of reigniting the economy.
 The Trump administration and some health experts argue children are better off in classrooms for their development, and also to allow parents to return to work.
 But the Chicago Teachers Union contends classes should only be taught remotely because "there is no safe way to reopen anything during a pandemic," union President Jesse Sharkey said.